cucapra/diospyros/evaluation/README.md

 ### Generating C/C++ with Intrinsics

 To start with, we will generate most of the compiled C/C++ with intrinsics independently from the research server (either on the provided VM or locally).
-To skip running on the licensed simulator, we pass the `--skip-run` flag to the followijng commands.
+To skip running on the licensed simulator, we pass the `--skiprun` flag to the following commands.

 First, to sanity check the setup, run the following test command, which compiles the smallest size of each unique kernel with a 10 second timeout for each:

 #### Time estimate: 30 seconds
 ```
-python3 evaluation/eval_benchmarks.py --timeout 10 --skip-run --test -o test-results
+python3 evaluation/eval_benchmarks.py --timeout 10 --skiprun --test -o test-results
 ```

 This produces `*.c` files with vector intrinsics, along with metadata used for downstream translation validation, in a new `test-results` directory.
 The directory is structured with subdirectories for each function and size: